What 49 CFR Part 40 Is

 Lab Initial Test

-Immunoassay screening on each panel.
+Initial test on each panel — immunoassay or a permitted alternate technology (§40.85).
 Negative = report negative.
 Non-negative = move to confirmation.

 Lab Confirmation

 GC/MS or LC/MS on every non-negative panel.
-Result certified by the lab's Responsible Technician.
+Result certified by the laboratory's certifying scientist — that is the current Part 40 term; “responsible technician” does not appear in the regulation.

 Lab to MRO